 We recommend switching to the next lower index level, the "glass 3/4 full" setting - File names and sizes, plus content for specified extensions (Specify below), which is the default setting.
 Going with the "glass 3/4 full setting" still gives you full content indexing for the files active in our Global Whitelist Settings (see button with that name) and gives you Metadata indexing (file name, size, etc.) of files on the disk that are not set for contentindexing.

 If you don't mind searching the file types that are unchecked in our specified files list, try the "Sandwich" setting which focuses "only" on the selected file types and provides full content indexing for those file types.

 Both the "glass 3/4 full" setting and the "Sandwich" setting leaves X1 Search very flexible in regards to your search usage while requiring a smaller and potentially more manageable index on your disk.

 Real Time Indexing (RTI)

 If you have Real Time Indexing (RTI) enabled for your Files data source and/or Outlook Email data sources, there is no need to have the Files and Outlook Email scanner run continuously throughout the day, for example Every 30 Minutes.
 I have RTI enabled and I have my scheduling for indexing set to 9:00 AM Daily for these 2 data sources.
-RTI updates the Files index right when a change is made.
+RTI updates the Files index as soon as a change is made to a current file.
 RTI updates the Outlook Email index automatically a few seconds after an email is received or sent.
-You can have X1 Search do a scan at anytime by clicking on the Scan Now button, during a time you are not busy on the computer.
+You can have X1 Search perform a scan at anytime by clicking on the Scan Now button, during a time you are not busy on the computer.
 I personally do this once a week.

 Note: In order for the RTI feature to function properly, Outlook must be launched and running.
 As stated at the beginning of this document, we recommend that you launch your Outlook email client first, wait for the email folders to update with new emails, then launch X1 Search and allow it to index.